-The following syllabi refer to the courses’ most recent versions.
+The following descriptions refer to the courses’ most recent versions.
 They evolved (slightly) over time.

 Econometrics I (Master, core course) (Fall 2024)